kalessil/phpinspectionsea/docs/DEVELOPERS.md

     ![Project Settings](images/project-settings.png)

     If `No SDK` is initially selected, use button `New...` to add one.
-System installed SDK can be selected by choosing option `SDK` or `IntelliJ Platform Plugin SDK`, the latest is the more straightforward.
+System installed SDK can be selected by choosing option `SDK` or `IntelliJ Platform Plugin SDK`, the latter is the more straightforward.
 If you choose `SDK` you may be asked to configure the internal SDK to use, locate you JDK installed in your system then.

-    If no output directory is selected in `Project Compiler Output` you can configure it to point to `out` in the root of the project, it will be ignore by git also.
+    If no output directory is selected in `Project Compiler Output` you can configure it to point to `out` in the root of the project, it will be ignored by git.

   - Project Settings -> libraries (Screenshot; Idea lib, PS jar, PS PHP/CSS plugin folders)

-    If there is no library, create one named the way you want, name is important only to reference it later on.
+    If there is no library, create one with the name you want; the name is important only to reference it later on.

     ![Project libs](images/libraries.png)